 type: select

-- Use metadata categorization to filter APIs in the classic catalog.
+- Metadata categorization - Use metadata to filter and organize APIs in the classic catalog for better content discovery